 Trauma is a physical injury caused by transfer of energy to and within the person involved.
-Abdominal trauma is best categorised by mechanism as blunt and penetrating abdominal injuries.
+Abdominal trauma is best categorised by mechanism as blunt or penetrating abdominal injury.
 The mechanism of injury dictates the diagnostic work-up.
 As there is a broad spectrum of abdominal injuries, abdominal trauma patients are often difficult to assess.
 Confounding factors, such as associated extra-abdominal injuries or altered mental status (either from a head injury or intoxication), further complicate the evaluation.
 Hepatic injury is the most common intra-abdominal organ injury.

 This topic includes the evaluation of abdominal trauma in adults only.
 For information on abdominal trauma in children, please go to the Assessment of abdominal pain in children topic.

 The surface anatomy of the abdomen extends from the nipple line to the groin crease anteriorly and from the tips of the scapulae to the gluteal skin crease posteriorly.
 The specific anatomical boundaries of the abdomen are the diaphragm, abdominal wall musculature, pelvic skeletal structures, and vertebral column.
 There are 3 basic regions of the abdomen: the peritoneal cavity with its intrathoracic component, the retroperitoneum, and the pelvic portion.
 As the diaphragm rises as high as the fourth intercostal space, trauma to the lower chest may involve abdominal organs.